worldbank/wb-reproducible-research-repository/reproducibility_reviewer_protocol.md

 ## 4. Version control with Git

-- To see the differences between the author's package and our packages across multiple runs, create a Git repository.
+- To see the differences between the author's package and our package across multiple runs, create a Git repository.
 - [ ] Open GitHub Desktop and create a new repository in the location of the package.
 - [ ] Add the `.gitignore` file to avoid tracking all the files.
 You can use [this template](https://github.com/worldbank/DIME-LaTeX-Templates/blob/master/.gitignore), but you might need to adapt it.
 - [ ] Commit the initial package sent by the authors.